ska-telescope/ska-mid-cbf-talondx-bist/README.md

 - "-r             Run the BIST"
 - "-m <time>      Modify the BIST systemd start delay time by <time>"
 - "-t             Show the current BIST systemd start delay time"
+- "-p             Program the BIST bitstream"
+- "-x             Extract the tar file at predefined location"
 - "-h             Display the help message"
 - "-v             Verify the BIST files are installed correctly"